ABOUT US AND OUR PROJECT

 Initial time in nursery: 6-12 months depending on crop and weather.

-All fruit trees are planted in terrain with local farmers under a contract farming.
-With our local cooperative headed by Marcos Aguilar, we work closely with 500+ local farms in Veracruz.
+All fruit trees are planted in terrain with local farmers as contract farming.
+With our local cooperative headed by Marcos Aguilar, we work closely with 500+ local farms.

 After 2 years in terrain, the fruit trees give full crops and the cooperative will help the local farmers and families make an extra income by selling the fruits.